 In Singapore's hot and humid climate, it is important to run an adequate amount of air conditioner once in a while.
 Switching on the bathroom vent and stove vent when taking showers and cooking respectively, can help to reduce the fluctuation of humidity levels.
 It is also a good idea to consider installing a dehumidifier.
 Water leakage left unattended can cause changes in humidity levels too.
 Be sure to check your plumbing regularly so as to ensure that here are no water leaks going unnoticed for long periods of time.

 The number one most asked question regarding hardwood flooring is "how to prevent scratches?".
-First, let us start by saying all hardwood floors scratches.
+First, let us start by saying all hardwood floors scratch.
 Because of the nature of wood, it is only a matter of time before scratches are seen on your hardwood flooring.
-There is no way to prevent scratches on hardwood floorings but here are some tips to minimise them and prolong the life of your hardwood.
+There is no way to prevent scratches on hardwood floorings but here are some tips to minimize them and prolong the life of your hardwood.

 3. Water Damage

 The damaging effect of water on wood builds over time.
 By the time you notice a change in your wood floor, the water has already hurt the floor.
 One of the first signs that water has damaged your floor is cupping of individual planks, or crowning of several planks, creating a hump in the floor.
 Another sign that water has damaged your floor is black or dark staining along the edges of a plank or broader stains across several planks.
-This staining is most often caused by a combination of mould growing, the tannins in the wood turning color as they react to prolonged contact with minerals in the water, and occasionally rust appearing along the edges of the board where nails exist.
+This staining is most often caused by a combination of mould growing, the tannins in the woodturning color as they react to prolonged contact with minerals in the water, and occasionally rust appearing along the edges of the board where nails exist.

-An occasional spill won’t cause mould to form or the tannins in the wood to turn colour or even create a cupped appearance.
+An occasional spill won’t cause mould to form or the tannins in the wood to turn color or even create a cupped appearance.
 Persistent moisture over time is required for these problems to manifest themselves.
 Always check your plumbing to make sure there is no leakage.
-Poorly installed windows can cause rain water to seep underneath the frame, thus damaging the timber flooring.
+Poorly installed windows can cause rainwater to seep underneath the frame, thus damaging the timber flooring.
 If you notice signs of water on the drywall in the form of peeling paint or staining, it is time to seek professional help.